talha-shafqat/leanix-k8s-connector/README.md

 ## Getting started

-Depending on how you would like to run the LeanIX Kubernetes Connector the installation steps differ.
-You can run the connector as a container in the Kubernetes cluster itself or executing the connector as CLI command directly on the Kubernetes nodes.
+Depending on how you would like to run the LeanIX Kubernetes Connector the installation steps differ a bit and depends on the selected storage backend.

-We recommend deploying and running the connector as a container in the Kubernetes cluster.

 ### Architecture